samng96/samng.me/letters-to-my-son/_posts/2019-08-16-a-spirit-of-generosity.markdown

 3. **They have resiliency**.
 Illuminators know that each individual instance is never the end of the world.
 They have a long term view of life, and know that every little setback, while unfortunate, does not define them.
 They understand that suffering too must play a part of meaning in the overarching story arc of their lives.

 #### A spirit of generosity
 Illuminators are generous.
 They are generous with their time, their resources, their care, and their intention.
+They are about others, they are *for* others, and as a result, they have resounding impact; on us, on their communities, and in their world.
+We would do well to learn from them!

+So where do we start?
+How do we take steps towards becoming an illuminator?
 A very simple question one can ask oneself at the onset is:

 > Do I take more from my world, or do I give more to it?

-Honestly reflecting on this will allow us to first determine our posture towards others.
-A few potential follow up questions:
+Reflecting on this will allow us to first determine our posture towards others.
+We must be honest in our self assessments.
+After all, we are the only ones that benefit from the work we do here!

+Once we determine where we sit, and once we accurately assess our current impact, we can ask a few more potential follow up questions:

 1. In my personal time, am I regularly acting on behalf of others?
 2. Am I making my personal resources and skillset available to others?